pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://docs.google.com/presentation/d/1adJEZE1iY0P6ZRT7xknLq_R3M-eb6m5dubXII-AFxlc/edit#slide=id.g15d990b8a01_8_589
       source: email
     -
-      message: “I want to thank you and your team for an amazing tool.
+      message: "I want to thank you and your team for an amazing tool.
 I am in the starting stages of an AWS modernization effort with my current employer and part of that will be IaC with Pulumi.
-Great product and exciting vision for the future of infrastructure.”
+Great product and exciting vision for the future of infrastructure."
       author: Travis Hutto
       link: joe
       source: email